Adrenal Enhaustion: A National EpidemicUpdated: July 05, 2017Healthy Living

 Once you have weaned yourself off of corn syrup/HFCS, you can get to work eliminating refined sugar from your life.
-This will go a long way toward resolving intractable symptoms of adrenal fatigue.
-This article lays out the steps to slay the sugar monster for good in your life, indulging in only natural sugars a few times a week and keeping overall sugar consumption under 36 grams per day to keep immunity strong.
+This will go a long way toward resolving intractable symptoms of adrenal exhaustion.
+This article lays out the steps to get off sugar for good, indulging in only natural sugars a few times a week and keeping overall sugar consumption under 36 grams per day to keep immunity strong.

 Getting yourself off refined sugars will rest your adrenal glands considerably.
 You will notice your energy levels improve steadily taking this step toward hormonal wellness.
 The key to energy is steady insulin; no more peaks and valleys when refined sugars are out of the picture!

 Zap the Caffeine Habit

 The next step is to eliminate the daily caffeine habit.
 Caffeine is another adrenal killer and is very aging to the body.
 Coffee is the worst of the worst when it comes to caffeine.
 You simply must get off of it, no excuses!
 And don’t get sucked in by the arguments that coffee is loaded with antioxidants or all those “sponsored by the coffee industry” studies showing coffee benefits.
 This article gives you some delicious options for natural wake-me-ups and healthy coffee substitutes like a dandelion latte.

 And, did you know that caffeine can contribute to back pain issues indirectly related to adrenal health?

 Tea, either white, black, green or oolong, is much less of a problem as tea contains the amino acid l-theanine that greatly slows caffeine absorption.
 And, if you are pregnant and drinking coffee .. well, don’t be surprised if you have a colicky infant that doesn’t sleep well.